The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 - Test reports or calculations supporting your recyclability and minimisation claims

 Substance restrictions.
-Article 5 of PPWR sets hard limits on hazardous materials.
-For device packaging, the key requirement is that the combined concentration of lead, cadmium, mercury, and hexavalent chromium must not exceed 100 mg/kg across the packaging or any individual component.
-You need a lab test or Certificate of Analysis from your supplier confirming these levels.
-Without one, you cannot sign a valid Declaration of Conformity.
+Article 5(4) of PPWR limits the combined concentration of lead, cadmium, mercury and hexavalent chromium to 100 mg/kg in packaging or any packaging component.
+The Commission FAQ recommends CEN report CR 13695-1/2000 for measuring and verifying compliance.
+Ask your supplier for a test report or Certificate of Analysis that identifies the method used.
+Without adequate evidence, you cannot sign a valid Declaration of Conformity.

 This is the part most refurb operators have not thought through.